brunomortari/portfolio/README.md

 <h1>Hey U<h1>

-<h2>This Notebook has webscrapy, treatment, cleaning, features engineering and DataViz about:
+<h2>This repository has one Notebook containing webscrapy, treatment, cleaning, features engineering and DataViz about:

 New confirmed cases in Brasil group by epidemiological_week.